dannyhlee/training-code/week1/review-answers.md

 - What does map do?

-Map takes in an iterable data structure and a function (this can also be a lambda/anonymous function), and returns an iterable data structure made up of the result of applying the function to each element in the original.
-To forgo the returned collection, we can use foreach for situations where we need to create side effects but dont care about the return value.
+The Map method takes an iterable data structure and a callback function, and returns an iterable made up of the result of applying the callback to each element.
+An alternative to map is foreach, that works similarly, can be used to cause side effects, without a returned iterable (returns Unit instead).

 - What does filter do?

-Filter takes in an iterable and a function that evaluates each element in the collection and returns a boolean.
-It returns only the elements from the original collection that return a true value.
+Filter takes in an iterable ds and a callback function that evaluates each element in the collection and returns a boolean.
+It returns only the elements from the original collection that evaluate to **true**.

 - What does reduce do?

-Reduce takes in an iterable and a function that takes 2 parameters and applies the function to the pair, it then takes that output and uses it as one of the parameters for the next iteration, and using the next element of the original iterable as the other.
+Reduce takes in an iterable and a callback function that takes 2 parameters and applies the function to the pair.
+It then takes that value and uses it as one of the parameters for the next iteration.
+The other parameter comes from the iterable we passed in.
+Its next element is the other parameter.
 It continues this until it goes through each element of the collection.

 - What does it mean that a function returns Unit in Scala?